masak/alma/ROADMAP.md

 # Roadmap

+Stability and backwards compatibility stand in conflict with the need to iterate on ideas and replace newly discovered better ideas with old worse ideas.

 007 is still a v0.x.x product.
 There are no guarantees about backwards compatibility, as the need for inwards fluidity exceeds the need for outwards stability.

-Most of the forward-looking and thinking happens in the [issue queue](https://github.com/masak/007/issues), and that's still the place to go to for all the nitty-gritty details about planning and tradeoffs.
+The [issue queue](https://github.com/masak/007/issues), and that's still the place to go to for all the nitty-gritty details about planning and tradeoffs.
 But the picture given by the issue queue is conveys no sense of priorities or ordering.
 That's what this roadmap is for.

 ## Short-term priorities